Philosophy Major (40 credits)

 365 Metaphysics.
 (4)

 Metaphysics examines and tests our most fundamental ideas about what is real and how it hangs together.
 We may be led to examine these ideas by realizing how they are entangled with the solution of persistent problems: Is real freedom possible?
 Is the soul immortal?
 Is there a God?
 Sooner or later we confront questions about the meaning of concepts like being, time, cause, nature and mind.
 This course investigates a selection of these fundamental problems and concepts.
-Spring.
+Alternate years in Spring.

 368 Special Topics.
 (4)